h4r5h1t/h4r5h1t/README.md

 When I unplug from my cybersecurity duties, I delve into the world of anime and man-ga/hwa/hua 📺📖.
 You can stay updated on my anime and manga journey by following me on [MyAnimeList](https://myanimelist.net/profile/G12m0x19) and [Anilist](https://anilist.co/user/G12M0X19/), where I keep track of everything I've watched or read and rate them accordingly.
 I'm always on the lookout for new and exciting anime and manga to add to my list, so don't hesitate to send me a recommendation.

-My passion for otaku culture doesn't overshadow my professional commitment; I'm always keyed into the latest in cybersecurity, sharing my insights on [Medium](https://h4r5h1t.medium.com/), and contributing to open-source projects.<br>
+My passion for otaku culture doesn't overshadow my professional commitment; I'm always keyed into the latest in cybersecurity, sharing my insights on [Medium](https://h4r5h1t.medium.com/), and contributing to open-source projects.
 Check out my [GitHub repository](https://github.com/h4r5h1t?tab=repositories) for security tools that safeguard digital assets, and join me on my quest to keep the galaxy cyber-secure! 🚀

 For a detailed look at my professional journey, a PDF version of my resume is available [here](https://drive.google.com/file/d/1ATGBLJO-R0q4T6wRVj7smj_9oBb0bfKF/view?usp=sharing)